pandey-mohan/LiveAudioCapture/README.md

 ## Features

+- Download any part of live audio stream you like onto your local file system.
 - Ability to update Stations from server or locally.
 (Update stations anytime without resubmitting to app store!)
 - Displays Artist, Track & Album Art on Lock Screen
 - Custom views optimized for 5, 6 and 6+ for backwards compatibility